BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 also applies to dock spaces.

-reassignment at the next March lagoon meeting.
-If a dock is in violation of specification
+March lagoon meeting.
+If a dock is in violation of specification or not in place after final

 inspection a two dollar ($2.00) per pay fine will be levied against the dock owner until dock